raspberrypilearning/time-to-make/en/step_4.md

 ## Add a button

 --- task ---
-Add A button to the breadboard.
+Add a button to the breadboard.

-Use a black wire from the button to GND (-18)
+Connect one side of the button to GND.
-Use a purple wire from the other side of the button to GP16 (-20)
+Connect the other side to GP16.

 ![Push button in a breadbaord](images/button-full.png){:width="500px"}
 --- /task ---